Malaria in children under five

 Artemisinin derivatives are safe and well tolerated by young children, so the choice of ACT will be determined largely by the safety and tolerability of the partner drug.
 Many antimalarials lack paediatric formulations, necessitating the division of adult tablets, which can lead to inaccurate dosing.

-WHO recommends new adjusted dosing schemes for dihydro-artemisinin + piperaquine in children weighing 20–25 kg and for parenteral artesunate in children weighing less than 20 kg.
+WHO recommends new adjusted dosing schemes for dihydro-artemisinin + piperaquine in children weighing less than 25 kg and for parenteral artesunate in children weighing less than 20 kg.
 For infants weighing less than 5 kg with uncomplicated P. falciparum, WHO recommends treatment with an ACT at the same mg/kg body weight dose as for children weighing 5 kg.

 Use of parenteral treatment

 Because the clinical condition of children with malaria can deteriorate rapidly, there should be a low threshold for the use of parenteral treatment.
 Recent data support the use of intravenous artesunate in preference to quinine for the treatment of severe malaria in children.

 A single dose of rectal artesunate as pre-referral treatment reduces the risk of death in children under 6 years of age.
 When injectable treatment cannot be given, artesunate should be administered rectally and the child transferred to a facility for full parenteral treatment.